Enhancing Monocular Height Estimation via Weak Supervision from Imperfect Labels: Experiments

 \subsection{Evaluation Metrics}

 The models are evaluated using the building-wise root mean square error (RMSE).
-This is computed under the assumption of LoD-1 building models for each building instance, \textit{i.e.}, only the median height value within each building instance is considered.
-For each experiment, the average building-wise RMSEs are computed for the in-domain, out-of-domain, and combined test sets to assess the model's generalization capability across diverse domains.
+Due to the low quality of certain labels---specifically, the presence of only valid but oversmoothed heights for building pixels---the evaluation is valid only under the assumption of LoD1 building models for each building instance.
+In other words, only the median height value within each building footprint is considered.
+For each experiment, the average building-wise RMSE is computed for the in-domain, out-of-domain, and combined test sets, enabling the assessment of the model's generalization capability across diverse domains.